lopalic/rc_onboarding/ruby_basics/math/README.md

 # Math

 You can use Ruby to perform mathematical calculations.
-The found standard operators are probably familiar to you:
+The four standard operators are probably familiar to you:

 - `+` for addition
 - `-` for subtraction
 - `*` for multiplication
 - `/` for division

-The two other less-familiar operators are `**` and `%`.
+The two other less familiar operators are `**` and `%`.

 `**` is used for exponents in the format of `<base value>**<power>`.